-A buy and sell business is one of the easiest and cheapest small business ideas in the Philippines.
-You don't need a business-related degree (though having one is an advantage) and large capital.
-Anyone—even college students, stay-at-home mothers, and inexperienced people—can start this kind of business for as low as PHP 10,000.
+A buy-and-sell business is one of the easiest and cheapest small business ideas in the Philippines.
+You don't need a business degree (though having one is an advantage) and large capital.
+Anyone—even college students, stay-at-home mothers, and inexperienced people—can start this kind of business for as low as ₱10,000.

-Above all, the internet makes building and running a buy and sell business from home simpler nowadays.
+Above all, the internet makes building and running a buy-and-sell business one of the most profitable home-based business ideas nowadays.

 Many small business owners skip this critical step because of the wrong impression that market research is both expensive and unnecessary.
 The exact opposite is actually true.